Jernskegg/ci-portfolio-project-2/README.md

       the page will have a button that converts the game area into how to play area.

+   * Round message

+      It shows the result of each round with coloured message.

    * Javascript running feedback

       the page starts of with a message which tells the use javascript is not running.